-Mariangela Lopez is a Brooklyn-based choreographer and performer from Caracas, Venezuela.
-Since 2001, Mariangela has created six independent works.
-Her pieces have been presented in Venezuela, Mexico, France, Boston and multiple venues in New York City, including Williamsburg Art Nexus, Dixon Place, Danspace Project, Movement Research at the Judson Church, P.S 122, Dance Theater Workshop, Tisch School of the Arts and MonkeyTown.
-Her work is known for enabling the participation of performers from various disciplines and backgrounds to take part in her creative process.
-As a result, her experimental work offers an environment where everybody can have a sense of belonging.
+Since 2001 Mariangela’s work has been presented in Venezuela, Mexico, France, Boston and multiple venues in New York City such as Brooklyn Arts Exchange, Williamsburg Art Nexus, Dixon Place, Danspace Project, Movement Research at the Judson Church, Dance New Amsterdam, P.S 122, Dance Theater Workshop, Tisch School of the Arts and Monkeytown among others.